DSEBench: A Test Collection for Explainable Dataset Search with Examples: Related Work

 \subsection{Relevance Feedback}

-Relevance Feedback (RF) is a classic IR technique that uses user judgments on initially retrieved documents to refine the search query or ranking model~\cite{DBLP:journals/jasis/SaltonB90, DBLP:conf/cikm/YuXC21}.
+Relevance Feedback (RF) refines queries using user judgments on retrieved documents~\cite{DBLP:journals/jasis/SaltonB90,DBLP:conf/cikm/YuXC21,rocchio1971relevance}.
 DSE is conceptually similar to RF in that both leverage user-provided examples to guide the search process.
-In explicit RF, for example, users manually label documents as relevant, which are then used to reformulate the query~\cite{rocchio1971relevance}.

-Despite this high-level similarity, there are fundamental differences between DSE and RF.
-First, the user interaction model differs: in DSE, \emph{the query and examples are a single, upfront input,} while RF is an iterative process that begins only after an initial search is performed.
-Second, the role of the examples is distinct: RF primarily refines the topical representation of the query, while \emph{the target datasets in DSE define a desired profile (e.g.,~metadata fields such as provenance) that complements topicality.} Despite the differences, it is possible to adapt RF methods to DSE, e.g.,~by treating the target datasets in DSE as labeled relevant datasets in explicit RF or as clicked datasets in implicit RF.
-However, as shown in our evaluation, \emph{such naive method adaptation is suboptimal, reflecting the unique challenges of DSE}.
+Despite this high-level similarity, \emph{there are fundamental differences between DSE and RF.} First, DSE processes the query and target datasets as a single initial input, unlike the iterative interaction in RF.
+Second, the target datasets in DSE define a desired semantic profile (e.g., specific provenance or context) that complements topicality.
+To capture such relationships, directly adapting RF methods to DSE is suboptimal, as revealed by our evaluation, reflecting the unique challenges of DSE.